sya-ri/ktConfig/README.md

 - `@KtConfig`: Marks a class as a configuration class.
 Required for code generation.
 - `@Comment`: Adds comments to configuration headers or properties.
 - `@PathName`: Customizes the YAML path name for a property.
-- `@UseDefault`: Enables support for Kotlin default values in the class.
 - `@UseSerializer`: Specifies a custom serializer for a property.

 ### Adding Comments